 b A successful outcome in terms of clinical disability was defined prospectively as ability to work mildly impaired or ability to work and function normally.

-d Includes subjects that may have received an additional 6 mg of IMITREX Injection 1 hour after the initial injection.
+d Includes patients that may have received an additional 6 mg of IMITREX Injection 1 hour after the initial injection.

 IMITREX Injection also relieved photophobia, phonophobia (sound sensitivity), nausea, and vomiting associated with migraine attacks.
-Similar efficacy was seen when subjects self-administered IMITREX Injection using the IMITREX STATdose Pen.
+Similar efficacy was seen when patients self-administered IMITREX Injection using the IMITREX STATdose Pen.

 The efficacy of IMITREX Injection in the acute treatment of cluster headache was demonstrated in 2 randomized, double-blind, placebo-controlled, 2-period crossover trials (Studies 4 and 5).
-Subjects aged 21 to 65 years were enrolled and were instructed to treat a moderate to very severe headache within 10 minutes of onset.
+Patients 21 to 65 years of age were enrolled and were instructed to treat a moderate to very severe headache within 10 minutes of onset.
 Headache relief was defined as a reduction in headache severity to mild or no pain.
-In both trials, the proportion of individuals gaining relief at 10 or 15 minutes was significantly greater among subjects receiving 6 mg of IMITREX Injection compared with those who received placebo (see Table 4).
+In both trials, the proportion of individuals gaining relief at 10 or 15 minutes was significantly greater among patients receiving 6 mg of IMITREX Injection compared with those who received placebo (see Table 4).

-Table 4: Proportion of Subjects With Cluster Headache
+Table 4: Proportion of Patients with Cluster Headache

 Relief by Time in Studies 4 and 5